preemptive/DashO-GameOfLife/README.md

 ### Verbose Output

-If you want to see more information on what DashO is doing, you can add a `dasho` closure to `app/build.gradle` and [configure](https://www.preemptive.com/dasho/pro/10.0/userguide/en/ref_dagp_config.html#dasho) `verbose true`.
+If you want to see more information on what DashO is doing, you can [configure](https://www.preemptive.com/dasho/pro/userguide/en/ref_dagp_config.html#dasho) `verbose true` inside the `dasho` closure in `app/build.gradle`.
 This will provide you with the verbose output from the protection process.

 ### Decompile the APK